-Ed’s contributing work to Connecticut Public Broadcasting spans 17 years.
+Ed’s contributing work to Connecticut Public Broadcasting spans over 20 years.
 He has written, produced and hosted six seasons of his Emmy Award winning “Spotlight on the Arts” for the TV magazine All Things Connecticut.
-Through Ed’s eyes and ears, viewers experience a unique, insider’s perspective on the process and “making of art,” with a focus on regional artists and creative organizations.
-His “Spotlight” work has appeared on numerous regional PBS stations.
+Through Ed’s eyes and ears, viewers experience a unique, insider’s perspective on the process and “making of art” with a focus on regional artists and creative organizations.
+His “Spotlight” work has also appeared nationally on numerous regional PBS stations.

-Ed’s CPTV cultural segments and specials, including “Creative Stages,” feature visits with some of today’s leading actors, dancers, musicians, and writers, including: singer/songwriter Javier Colon– winner of NBC’s The Voice; the Connecticut based Pilobolus Dance Theatre; legendary artist Red Grooms; the “I-Spy” author and illustrator Walter Wick; jazz saxophonist Noah Preminger; and Pulitzer Prize winning playwright, Horton Foote.
-As the popular host and producer of the Connecticut Cultural Treasures series, Ed helped to shape this Emmy-nominated 12-Part series, which features 60 short films about Connecticut’s most dazzling cultural stops.
+As the popular host and producer of the Connecticut Cultural Treasures series, Ed helped to shape this Emmy-nominated 12-Part series which features 60 short films about Connecticut’s most dazzling cultural stops.

 ORIGINAL DIGITAL STORYTELLING

-Ed also creates original films for industry and education, including training programs; documentaries; informational videos for employees; recruitment films; marketing pieces; and portfolio reels for artists and athletes.
+Ed also creates original films for industry and education, including training programs; documentaries; recruitment films; and portfolio reels for artists, athletes, and cultural organizations.

-Currently, he’s working on a first-of-its-kind series with UCONN Health and the National Child Traumatic Stress Network.
-In collaboration with a team of psychotherapists, actors, and filmmakers, Ed produces and directs a collection of original stories that are re-creations of therapy sessions with a focus on adolescent trauma.
+Currently, he spearheads production on a ground breaking mental health series in partnership with UCONN Health and the National Child Traumatic Stress Network.
+In collaboration with a team of psychotherapists, actors, and filmmakers, Ed’s New Zenith Productions creates a series of original digital stories on adolescent trauma.